AlanPadi95/machine-learning-python/README.md

 </p>

-It will start by introducing some basic machine learning algorithms and slowly move into more advanced topics like neural networks.
+It will start by introducing some basic machine learning algorithms and slowly move into more advanced topics.

 # What You’ll Learn
 This series is packed full of valuable information.